-The AlphaServer 8200/8400 SRM console provides a nonvolatile area in each processor module's EEPROM for the storage of halt frames.
+The AlphaServer GS60E SRM console provides a nonvolatile area in each processor module's EEPROM for the storage of halt frames.
 A halt frame is built upon the occurrence of a CPU double-error halt or machine check while in PAL mode halt.
-For console versions V4.8-6 and earlier, the EEPROM halt area provides space for the storage of four frames per CPU; the first four PAL mode halt events are saved.
-Once four frames have been saved, it will be necessary to reinitialize the EEPROM halt area to enable the storage of subsequent events.
+For console version V5.5-12, the EEPROM halt area provides space for the storage of two frames per CPU; the first two PAL mode halt events are saved.
+Once two frames have been saved, it will be necessary to reinitialize the EEPROM halt area to enable the storage of subsequent events.
 This may be accomplished through the console clear eeprom halt command.
-Due to halt frame enhancements, console versions V4.9-20 and later provide space for the storage of only two frames per CPU; the first two occurrences are saved.
 The halt frame is timestamped with the contents of the CPU Watch Chip TOY Clock registers.
-On OpenVMS systems, the TOY Clock Year Register contains the year, in hex, since 1900 while, on DIGITAL UNIX systems, this register contains the year since 1952.
+On OpenVMS systems, the TOY Clock Year Register contains the year, in hex, since 1900 while, on Tru64 UNIX systems, this register contains the year since 1952.
 Additionally, it should be realized that since the primary CPU is used to maintain the system time, the watch chip registers on secondary CPU modules may not contain the accurate time of year.
 Therefore, the timestamp contained within the halt frame for a secondary CPU should NOT be used to determine the time of occurrence.